Ask Slashdot: How To Teach Generic Engineers Coding, Networking, and Computing?

 it may be costly and painful at first as they will have to unfuck your cobbled together by amateurs "network" but once its up and running correctly you wont have very many issues, and if you do, often times they can fix it offsite in a matter of moments

-then your generic engineers can do engineering and not ha
+then your generic engineers can do engineering and not have to waste valuable time (ie money) fiddle dicking with your rats nest of crap

 Re: (Score:1)